ArduPilot/MethodicConfigurator/USERMANUAL.md

 #### Option 2: Use an Existing Vehicle Configuration Directory

-This option allows users to select an existing vehicle configuration directory that already contains intermediate parameter files.
+Select an existing vehicle configuration directory that already contains intermediate parameter files.
 It's useful for editing an existing vehicle configuration.

 - Use the "Vehicle directory" `...` button to select the existing vehicle directory containing the intermediate parameter files.

+#### Option 3: Use the last used Vehicle Configuration Directory

+Select the last used vehicle configuration directory.

 ### Component Editor Interface